 - The Youth M.O.V.E.
 Nevada Chapter continued to recruit new members and hold meetings to generate the authentic youth voice; and selected priority activities for the upcoming months.
-Mental Health Stigma and Bullying. - Daily System of Care (SOC) and children's mental health information is being distributed over Nevada PEP and Youth M.O.V.E.
-Nevada social media accounts. - The family and youth voice are present at the SOC workgroup meetings. - SOC materials, policies, and forms are being reviewed for SOC and family friendly language. - SOC Workforce Development activities/training workshops include the family and youth voice in partnership with mental health staff. - Mobile Crisis Response Teams refer rural, Washoe, and Clark families to Nevada PEP for peer support. - Families were engaged to participate in the Readiness Implementation Measure Study. - Family and youth representatives were trained by NWIC in Wraparound. - Youth M.O.V.E.
-Nevada is working on an anti-stigma campaign. - Youth and Family voice was provided at the CMHI training.
-Family voice was provided at the CANS training. - Youth and family representatives along with the SOC partners attended the Federation of Families Conference.
+Mental Health Stigma and Bullying. - Youth M.O.V.E.
+Nevada and SOC Grant staff collaborated on an anti-bullying/antistigma video presentation.
+The video was submitted to SAMHSA for their review and consideration for an ECCO Award.
+The video was also released to stakeholders and posted on various social media sites. - The family and youth voice are consistently present at the SOC subcommittee and workgroup meetings. - SOC materials, policies, and forms are continuously reviewed for family friendly language. - Nevada PEP consistently distributes Nevada SOC resources and communication materials to parents and families. - Mobile Crisis Response Teams refer Rural, Washoe, and Clark families to Nevada PEP for peer support. - Families were engaged to participate in the Readiness Implementation Measure Study. - Family and youth representatives continue to be trained by NWIC in Wraparound. - Youth and Family peer support specialists attend and contribute to all SOC Trainings, including monthly offerings of CLAS, System of Care overview, Trauma Informed Care and CMHI/NOMS trainings. - Youth and family representatives and SOC partners attended the Tampa Conference, March 3-7, 2018.